All Episodes

 Well, I don't know.

-It was it said Linda's party.
+It said Linda's party.

-It didn't say Christmas party, it said Linda's party and didn't.
+It didn't say Christmas party.

-Okay, what happens at Linda Party stays at Linda Party.
+Okay, what happens at Linda Party stays at Linda Party?

 How did that happen?